erfannoury/TIL/Linux/screen.md

 To kill an screen, when inside it, use `Ctrl-A k` and type `y`.

+To scroll the output of the screen (specially after you've re-attached a screen and you want to view past content on the screen) use `Ctrl-A [`.

 To get more help and information about screen, don't forget `man screen` and `Ctrl-A ?`.